 When people don't enjoy something, they avoid it, meaning you'll see low adoption rates, which leads to incomplete stakeholder engagement information.
 When that happens, it’s tough to rely on your data, which can put your stakeholder engagement program at risk.

 Save yourself and your team these hassles by switching to software designed to work with you to meet your stakeholder engagement needs.
+To learn more about making the switch from spreadsheets to an SRM software, check out our eBook!

 We created the Jambo SRM, to counteract the problems associated with managing stakeholder information in spreadsheets and even took it a step further by creating a stakeholder engagement software solution your whole team will enjoy using.